 - INIS Progress and Activity Reports

 In cooperation with Member States and international organizations, INIS updates and manages annual input of around 120,000 new records.
-Every input record to the INIS Database is checked by experts of the INIS Secretariat assuring the correctness and quality of the bibliographic description and subject analysis (classification, indexing and abstracting).
+Every input record to the INIS Collection is checked by the INIS Secretariat assuring the correctness and quality of the bibliographic description and subject analysis (classification, indexing and abstracting).

-INIS Members submit input, i.e. nuclear literature published in their country or by their international organization, to the INIS Secretariat in machine-readable form, via Internet (e-mail/FTP), on CD-ROM or other media, in a standardized format conforming to the guidelines in the INIS Reference Series and ETDE/INIS Reference Series.
+INIS Members submit input, i.e. nuclear literature published in their country or by their international organization, to the INIS Secretariat in machine-readable form, via Internet (e-mail/FTP) or other media, in a standardized format conforming to the guidelines in the INIS Reference Series and ETDE/INIS Reference Series.

-Most input centres utilize the PC based input preparation package 'FIBRE' (Friendly Inputting of Bibliographic Records) which has been designed by INIS in cooperation with the national INIS Centres of Brazil and the Russian Federation.
+Most input centres utilize the PC based input preparation package 'FIBRE+' (Friendly Inputting of Bibliographic Records) which has been initially designed by INIS in cooperation with the national INIS Centres of Brazil and the Russian Federation.

 Once the input reaches the INIS Secretariat, bibliographic descriptions of records are verified with checking programs; errors are identified and corrected by specialists in INIS Secretariat.
 Records are then converted by programs into an internal working format and processed.

-The indexing and abstracting of records is subjected to a continuing quality control based on an Expert System.
+The indexing and abstracting of records is subjected to a continuing quality control based on INIS production system.
 This system identifies records with a high probability of error for scrutiny by subject specialists of the INIS Secretariat.
 Their corrections and comments are passed on to the subject specialists in the national INIS Centres.

 At the end of each processing cycle a final consolidated output file is created.
 This final file becomes the input to further programs that: